The best hotels in Bern

 For luxury, don't overthink it.
 Bellevue Palace at Kochergasse 3-5 is the address in Bern.
 Foreign dignitaries stay there, it overlooks the Federal Palace terrace, and the $350-550/night rate is high but not absurd for what's genuinely one of the finest historic hotels in Switzerland.
 Schweizerhof in the Old Town is the slightly more accessible luxury option at $300-480/night.

-Bern's best neighborhoods
+Bern's best hotel regions

 The Old Town is the obvious choice, and honestly, it earns that reputation.
 But City Center and the quieter residential quarters give you better value without sacrificing access to the Zytglogge or the Bear Park.